 (Jeffrey Howard, Ed.
 Praxis I: A Faculty Casebook on Community Service Learning.
 Ann Arbor, MI: Office of Community Service Learning Press, UMI, 1993)

-The Center for Experiential Learning serves as a resource for faculty, students and community partners in all aspects of the service-learning experience.
-CEL staff and the Service-Learning Program can directly provide the following services/supports:
+The Center for Engaged Learning, Teaching, and Scholarship serves as a resource for faculty, students and community partners in all aspects of the service-learning experience.
+CELTS staff and the Service-Learning Program can directly provide the following services/supports:

 - Assist faculty with service-learning course development